Mel Collins

-Melvyn Desmond Collins (born 5 September 1947, Isle of Man) is a British saxophonist, flautist and session musician.
+Melvyn Desmond Collins (born 5 September 1947) is a British saxophonist, flautist and session musician.

-Collins has played in several progressive rock groups, having been a member of King Crimson on two occasions (the first from 1970 to 1972 and the second from 2013 to 2021) and having played with Camel, the Alan Parsons Project, Dire Straits, Roger Waters and Chris Squire.
-He has also worked in a wide variety of contexts ranging from R&B and blues rock to jazz.
+Collins has played in several progressive rock groups, most notably being a member of King Crimson on two occasions (the first from 1970 to 1972 and the second from 2013 to 2021) and Camel (from 1976 to 1979).
+He has also worked with the Rolling Stones, Alan Parsons Project, Dire Straits, Roger Waters and Chris Squire.
+He has played in a wide variety of contexts ranging from R&B and blues rock to jazz and progressive rock.

 Career

 Collins was born into a family of musicians.
 His mother was Bebe Collins a singer while his father was Derek Collins a saxophonist and session musician who toured with Judy Garland and Shirley Bassey.

 Collins has worked with a large number of notable recording artists, including 10cc, Joan Armatrading, Bad Company, Roger Chapman, Child, Clannad, Eric Clapton, Pino Daniele, Dire Straits, Marianne Faithfull, Bryan Ferry, Alexis Korner, Alvin Lee, Gerry Rafferty, The Rolling Stones, Tears for Fears, Go West and Roger Waters.

 He was a member of progressive rock bands King Crimson, Camel, and sessioned with The Alan Parsons Project.
 For King Crimson he was Ian McDonald's replacement, playing on the albums In the Wake of Poseidon (1970), Lizard (1970), Islands (1971) and Earthbound (1972).
 He left King Crimson in 1972, later contributing to the album Red (1974) as a session musician.
 He played on the Crimson Jazz Trio's second album, The King Crimson Songbook, Volume Two, released in 2009.

 Collins played the saxophone solo on The Rolling Stones 1978 hit single, "Miss You", and joined Dire Straits in 1983 on their eight month long Love over Gold Tour and their live album, Alchemy.
 He was one of the members of Kokomo with Tony O'Malley, Neil Hubbard, Paddy McHugh, Frank Collins, Dyan Birch, and Alan Spenner, and is a frequent performer with Tony O'Malley.
+Collins played flute and sax solos on both Rhead Brothers albums, Dedicate and Black Shaheen (1977 & 1978).

 In 1983, Collins played the saxophone solo on the hit single "Private Dancer", the title cut on Tina Turner's album by the same name.
 His solo was recorded in England at the Wessex Studios.

 In 1984 Collins played saxophone in Pino Daniele's album Musicante, having previously toured with the Neapolitan blues man.
 In the same year, Collins toured with Roger Waters to support the album The Pros and Cons of Hitch Hiking.